This Beautiful Sugar Free Lemon Cream Pie is a low carb, gluten free and keto sensation that even carb loving family and friends will enjoy!

-- I've been sugar-free for 15 years, gluten free and low carb for the last 6 and keto for the last 7.
+- I've been sugar-free for 18 years, gluten free and low carb for the last 11 and keto for the last 7.
 You can see my before/after pics and read my low carb keto journey here.

-- I grew up in an Italian household where carbs are the main source of a meal.
+- I grew up in an Italian household where carbs were the main source of a meal.

 - My kids love everything I make, for the most part.
 They usually aren't AS picky as the husband.